tytydraco/yessleep/out/Ive_been_tormented_by_these_words_for_the_last_forty_years_When_I_least_expected_it_they_finally_started_coming_true_Part_2.md

 But none of them were flying.
 Not a single, solitary one of them was airborne.

 The words “*Angel’s wings clipped,”* quietly curled into my ears, causing me to gasp.
-I hadn’t noticed Meg creep up behind me, her head cautiously peering over my right shoulder as she muttered the phrase.
+I hadn’t noticed Lucy creep up behind me, her head cautiously peering over my right shoulder as she muttered the phrase.

 A whispered prophecy, long forgotten, was now materializing in front of me, emerging from the catacombs of my memories like the vengeful undead.